Q-Minh/nihu/dox/tut_rayleigh_integral.md

 Introduction {#tut_rayleigh_intro}
 ============

-This tutorial explains how to use NiHu to evaluate the Rayleigh integral that describes acoustic radiation from an infinite vibrating plane.
+This tutorial explains how to use NiHu to evaluate the Rayleigh integral.
+The Rayleigh integral describes acoustic radiation from an infinite vibrating plane.

 In this tutorial, we learn how to connect NiHu with Matlab.
 The problem geometry and parameters will be imported from, and the results will be passed back to Matlab using NiHu's Matlab interface.